SoeRatch/disqueue/README.md

 - Failed jobs are retried up to a max retry limit and then moved to a Dead-letter Queue (DLQ).
 - FastAPI provides endpoints to submit and query jobs.
 - Cancelled jobs are marked with cancelled status and skipped by workers, while maintaining stream offsets to avoid reprocessing.
+- The worker is composed of a StreamManager for handling Redis stream offsets and polling, and a JobProcessor for managing job execution, retries, deduplication, and DLQ handling.

 ---